 Since the foundation of the pride march in Houston, the city has supported, educated and promoted the LGBTQ community through marches, awareness and major events such as the Pride Parade.

-As the nation wraps up Pride Month in June, we look back at the foundation of Houston’s Pride Parade, one of the country’s largest events celebrating Pride.
+Here we look back at the foundation of Houston’s Pride Parade, one of the country’s largest events celebrating Pride.

 The beginning of Houston’s Pride Parade

 According to Houston LGBT History, the first official Houston Pride Parade was held in Montrose on July 1, 1979.
 The parade was followed by a rally at Spotts Park, where 5,000 people enjoyed music, speeches, dancing and fireworks.

 However, this was wasn’t the first parade of the LGBTQ community.
 Three years prior in 1976, a small march took place with a few hundred people.